Oxycodone is prescribed to treat severe pain.

 - Store in a cool, dry place, away from direct heat and light.

 - Many liquid preparations of oxycodone only keep for a few weeks once the bottle has been opened.
-Check the label for further details and remember to jot down the date a bottle is opened.
+Check the label for further details and write on it the date you open the bottle.

 Important information about all medicines